 The Local 223 health plan, for its part, was not in the best of shape.
 By … Read More ➡

-On December 9, Scot McNamara, former financial secretary for International Association of Heat and Frost Insulators Local 34, pleaded guilty in U.S. District Court for the District of Minnesota to one count of embezzlement of $8,871 in funds from the St. Paul-based union.
-He had been indicted in July on four counts of embezzling $7,761.
-The actions follow a probe by the U.S. Labor Department’s Office of Labor-Management Standards.… Read More ➡
+On March 21, Monique Tyson, former office secretary for International Union of Painters and Allied Trades District Council 3, pleaded guilty in U.S. District Court for the Western District of Missouri to one count of falsifying union records of the Raytown, Mo.-based labor federation to hide her embezzlement of funds in an amount of between $7,500 and $20,864.
+The guilty plea follows an investigation by the U.S. Labor Department’s Office of Labor-Management Standards.… Read More ➡

 One buys stock with an understanding that the rules affecting profit and loss won’t change without warning.
 The U.S. Court for Appeals, District of Columbia Circuit, apparently believes otherwise.
 On February 21, the court ruled 2-1 that investors in shares of secondary residential mortgage lenders Fannie Mae and Freddie Mac, as managed by Perry Capital LLC, a New York hedge fund, have no right to realize their accrued profits.
 The decision continues the federal conservatorship of the two companies established in 2008.
 The case was triggered by the “sweep rule” issued by the Treasury Department in August 2012.
 That rule confiscated dividends as repayment for $187.5 billion in emergency loans even though the corporations have repaid far more than that.
 The case, one of many such suits, is a lesson on the perils of government bailouts.

 National Legal and Policy Center on many occasions has analyzed the Fannie Mae and … Read More ➡